Basic Care

 15. Offer Cozy Resting Areas

 Provide soft beds, cat trees, or window perches where your kitten can nap and observe.
-Siberians enjoy comfort and height, so vertical spaces help them feel safe and entertained.
+Ragdolls enjoy comfort and height, so vertical spaces help them feel safe and entertained.

 16. Teach Basic Training